Flosciante/nuxt-image-gallery/README.md

 ## Credits

-Thanks to [Atinux](https://github.com/Atinux) for the contributions and advice provided
+Thanks to [Atinux](https://github.com/Atinux) for the contributions and advice provided.